 This guide will go over how to use OneSignal without sending Personal User Data.

-IP Address is typically not considered to be private, but in the EU it is considered personal data in some cases.
+IP Addresses is typically not considered to be private, but in the EU, it is considered personal data in some cases.
 For this reason, OneSignal will automatically not collect IP Addresses from all EU Users.

 If you wish to additionally prevent the storage of IP addresses from non-EU users, you will need to contact [email protected] with each of your app's OneSignal App ID and first 5 digits of your REST API key for verification.

 OneSignal requires that you have appropriate consent for any data you send to us, including any personal data you may send to us as data tags or other fields.

 For example, if you send us the user's email address or phone number, you must make sure you have all necessary consent to do so.

 Some data is automatically collected by the OneSignal SDK.
-For example, on mobile devices this typically include's the device's advertising id, purchases they have made in your app, the timezone setting of the device, and location data (if your app has location permission).
-A complete list is available here: Data Collected by the OneSignal SDK.
+For example, on mobile devices, this typically includes the device's advertising id, purchases they have made in your app, the timezone setting of the device, and location data (if your app has location permission).
+A complete list of automatically-collected information is available here: Data Collected by the OneSignal SDK.

 Each of these fields can be customized by modifying our SDK code to exclude the field, or using provided helper methods.
 Instructions and examples on each of these methods is available below.

 To assist with any compliance requirements, OneSignal has optional methods to delay initialization and prevent any data from being sent to OneSignal until the user has provided consent.